 Submit the following progress report to the PMO:

-Inception report – one month after Inssuance of Notic to Proceed and disbursement of mobilization fee.
+Inception report – one month after Issuance of Notice to Proceed and disbursement of mobilization fee.

 Progress report –Two months after submission of Inception Report and every three months thereafter.

 Final two DEMO project designs, total budget and work plans to be submitted to the selected SME and PMO for approval before project implementation that is, four months after issuance of the notice to proceed;